-- A tool is any natural object that presents signs of intentional modification(s) in the raw material to change its shape, and/or length (e.g. cut to correct length, side branches removes, bark pealed, extremities narrowed or sharpened with teeth). - > The principal exception to this definition is a hammer that can be unmodified stones and wooden branches, but the second criteria for used tool need to be satisfied. - A used tool is a tool that shows clear signs of use such as traces of hitting, wear from use, and remains of sand, honey, or termites, etc. - When touching or handling tools always wear gloves or disinfect your hands before and after in order to avoid disease transmission - Look out for signs of UNNATURAL MODIFICATIONS or UNKNOWN TOOLS in the environment - > All tools found should be photographed and given a unique ID code - Any interesting or unusual tools collected, must be clean and dry for shipment to Leipzig, and be given a unique ID code - Use data entry sheet 'Organic samples'
+- A tool is any natural object that presents signs of intentional modification(s) in the raw material to change its shape, and/or length (e.g. cut to correct length, side branches removes, bark pealed, extremities narrowed or sharpened with teeth). - > The principal exception to this definition is a hammer that can be unmodified stones and wooden branches, but the second criteria for used tool need to be satisfied. - A used tool is a tool that shows clear signs of use such as traces of hitting, wear from use, and remains of sand, honey, or termites, etc. - When touching or handling tools always wear gloves or disinfect your hands before and after in order to avoid disease transmission - Look out for signs of UNNATURAL MODIFICATIONS or UNKNOWN TOOLS in the environment - > All tools found should be photographed and given a unique ID code - Any interesting or unusual tools collected, must be clean and dry for shipment to Leipzig, and be given a unique ID code - \blacktriangleright Use data entry sheet 'Recces'3 - Refer to Annex IV-3 for an update on tool collection4 - Refer to Annex IV-12 & IV-13 for the Tree-drumming and Algae fishing protocols4